This documentation guides you to integrate Trustbuilder MFA Service with Salesforce SAML 2.0 authentication.

 From the TrustBuilder admin console, open the previously created SAML 2.0 connector.

-Open Salesforce metadata file with a text editor.
 Copy the entire content and paste the Salesforce metadata into the required field in Trustbuilder.

-Configure the Connector options:
+Configure the Connector options and SAML attributes :

-Set the NameID format to Email address.
+Set the NameIDFormat to Email address.

 Set the NameID value to User email.